smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 Perform a random walk best described by the following puzzle:

 As the host of a weekly dinner gathering with you and seven friends (8 people total), you devise a method to choose next week’s host.
 After the meal, everyone sits around a circular table.
-You, as the current host, flip a fair coin.
+As the current host, you flip a fair coin.
 If it’s heads, pass the coin to the person on your right; if it’s tails, pass it to your left.
 Whoever receives the coin repeats the process—flipping and passing right on heads, left on tails.

 The game continues until exactly one person remains who has not yet received the coin.
 The last person to be untouched is declared the winner and will host the next dinner party.